LiveLike/livelike-docs/docs/Platform/third-party-integrations/segment/sync-segment-audiences-with-livelike-user-groups.md

 * Stay accurate.
 Syncing ensures your groups always reflect their corresponding Segment audiences.
 * Keep flexibility.
 You can still add members manually, stop syncing anytime, and see at a glance which groups are synced.

-## Handling existing audiences
+## Mapping Segment users to profiles

 Segment users can be mapped to LiveLike profiles via the `livelike_profile_id` or `custom_id` properties on the Segment user.

-When syncing a Segment Audience that already contains members, existing users can be imported into LiveLike via a CSV upload of either user_id or profile_id.

 If an incoming Segment user does not contain a `livelike_profile_id` or `custom_id` property, the system will automatically create a new <Glossary>Profile</Glossary>.

-* If a nickname is provided, it will be assigned to the new profile.
+* If there is a `nickname` field on the Segment user, it will be assigned to the new LiveLike profile.
 * If no nickname is provided, the system will generate a random nickname.
 This is the same as if a profile had been created through the API or SDK without a nickname.

 ## Setting up group sync